rsdoiel/antenna/planet.md

 date: 2025-07-07, from: RTÉ News

-A man who died after he was stabbed in west Dublin early this morning has been named as 34-year-old Joseph McEvoy from Greenfort Avenue, Clondalkin.
+The man who died after he was stabbed in west Dublin early this morning has been named as 34-year-old Joseph McEvoy from Greenfort Avenue, Clondalkin.

 <br>